dotnet/aspnetcore/docs/BuildFromSource.md

 ### Building a subset of the code

 When working in the repository, you'll typically be focused on one project area, such as Blazor and SignalR.
-In that case, it's more epedient to use the `build.cmd` and `build.sh` that are available in each subfolder.
+In that case, it's easier to use the `build.cmd` and `build.sh` that are available in each subfolder.
 When invoked in a subfolder on Windows:

 ```ps1
 .\build.cmd